 Polypodium vulgare (common polypody) is a member of the Polypodiaceae family.
 This fern exhibits a matforming growth habit and is characterized by its evergreen foliage.
-It has a hardiness rating of very hardy (colder than -20ºc), and is hardy in the severest european continental climates including exposed upland locations in the uk. .
+It has a hardiness rating of very hardy (colder than -20ºc) and is hardy in the severest European continental climates including exposed upland locations in the UK.

 | Seasonal colour |